jonathan-markland/CsGamesWithSDL2/readme.md

 Graphics
 --------
+The library provides you with a "retro screen" which is an off-screen bitmap, of dimensions that you specify.
+Usually this would be something suitably low-res like 320 x 240, since we are being retro here ;)
-You define a "retro screen" which is an off-screen bitmap, onto which your OnPaint function can draw bitmapped images known as "Textures".
+Your OnPaint function draws bitmapped images known as "Textures" onto this retro screen.

-This has the option of colour-key transparency, and image stretching.
+You have the option of colour-key transparency in your bitmap images, and image stretching.

 I also support drawing solid-filled rectangles.

-(This is enough to do quite a lot of retro stuff.)
+(This is simple, but enough to do quite a lot of retro stuff.)

 User Input
 ----------